 Vessel File Format 2

 This format is the output format for the vessel file that is output by this plugin.
 The file has extension .ang2.
 All of the coordinates that are stored in this file are relative to the reference configuration.
 All numbers in this file are written in a little endian format.
 All integers in this file are unsigned.
-All floating point numbers are in the IEEE 754 format.
+All floating-point numbers are in the IEEE 754 format.
 This file starts with the magic number 0xfdb97531.
 Next in the file is the version which is 4 bytes, the current version is 0.
-The remained of the file is organized into sections with one section per mechanical timestep.
-Each section starts with the number of segments created in this timestep, this is stored as a 4 byte integer.
-Next in the section is a floating point number is the start time of the current mechanical timestep.
+The remainder of the file is organized into sections with one section per mechanical (FEBio) timestep.
+Each section starts with the number of segments created in this timestep stored as a 4-byte integer.
+Next in the section is a floating-point number is the start time of the current mechanical timestep.
 Next in the file is the collection of segments that grew this timestep.
 Each segment is represented with 6 floating point numbers, x_0, y_0, z_0, x_1, y_1, z_1.

 Revision 1.
 The file version number is now 1.
 Immediately following the version number is the number of 32 bit integers that are used as bitmasks to denote whether vessels can grow in a given material, this is a 4 byte integer.
 The bitmasks are sequential for each group of masks (the first bitmask integer is for materials 1 through 32, the second bitmask has data for materials 33 through 64, and so on).
-All mask groups are represented with a 4 byte integer.
-Within each mask each bit represents whether or not vessels can grow in the given material.
+All mask groups are represented with a 4-byte integer.
+Within each mask, each bit represents whether or not vessels can grow in the given material.
 If the mask bit for a given material is 1 then vessels are allowed to grow within this material.
 If the mask bit for a given material is 0 then vessels are not allowed to grow within the material.
 Within each mask group the ones place is the mask for the first material within the mask group; the two’s place in the mask group is the mask for the second material within the mask group, and so on.

+Revision 1 files will be generated by the current version of AngioFE3.

 Warnings